City-of-Helsinki/mlops-template/README.md

 ## Security & data protection

-> Warning: Consult a cybersecurity and data protection professionals before touching personal data or exposing anything.
+> WARNING: Consult a cybersecurity and data protection professionals before touching personal data or exposing anything.

 The template is especially designed for working with personal and sensitive data.